gravitational/teleport/docs/4.2/intro.md

 ## Support and Contributing

 We offer a few different options for support.
-First of all, we try to provide clear and comprehensive documentation.
+First, we try to provide clear and comprehensive documentation.
 Documentation is also available in [the Github repository](https://github.com/gravitational/teleport/tree/master/docs), so feel free to create a PR or file an issue if you think improvements can be made.

 If you still have questions after reviewing our docs, you can also:

 * Join the [Teleport Community](https://community.gravitational.com/c/teleport) to ask questions.
 Our engineers are available there to help you.
 * If you want to contribute to Teleport or file a bug report/issue, you can do so by creating an issue in [Github](https://github.com/gravitational/teleport/).
-* If you are interested in Teleport Enterprise or more responsive support during a POC, we can also create a dedicated Slack channel for you during your POC.
-You can [reach out to us through our website](https://gravitational.com/teleport/) to arrange for a POC.
+* If you are interested in [Teleport Enterprise](https://gravitational.com/teleport/docs/enterprise/) or more responsive support during a POC, we can also create a dedicated Slack channel for you during your POC.
+You can [reach out to us through our website](https://gravitational.com/teleport/) or email us at [sales@gravitational.com](mailto:sales@gravitational.com) to arrange for a POC.

-Teleport is made by [Gravitational](https://gravitational.com/).
-We hope you enjoy using Teleport.
+Teleport is made by [Gravitational](https://gravitational.com/), and we hope you enjoy using it.
 If you have comments or questions, feel free to reach out to the Gravitational Team:
 [info@gravitational.com](mailto:info@gravitational.com).